 - No drinking for the duration of enrollment whether or not you are on campus

-Most of the items on this list are either prohibited or at least frowned upon on this campus, so adopting a statement of faith would allow them to enforce it if they so choose.
+Most of the items on this list are either prohibited or at least frowned upon on the Grove City College campus, so adopting a statement of faith would allow them to enforce it if they so choose.
 In my eyes it would turn the school into even more of a Christian prison, but at least those who comply don’t have to follow the rules of a religion that they don’t believe in.